CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 Identifying an optimal location for a new store is not always an easy task, and we often do not have enough data at our disposal to build a solid model to predict potential revenues across an entire territory.
 In these cases, managers rely on different business criteria in order to make a sound decision for their expansion strategy.
 For example, they rely on defining their target market and segmenting population groups accordingly in order to locate the store closer to where the target market lives (e.g. areas with a great presence of youngsters).

 In this example, we are going to use CARTO's Analytics Toolbox for BigQuery to explore good locations to open a new Pizza Hut restaurant in Honolulu, Hawaii.
-To do that, we will run a couple of different spatial analyses based on spatial indices, H3 in this case.
+For that, we will perform two different spatial analyses based on spatial indices (H3): [Commercial Hotspots](../../sql-reference/retail/#commercial_hotspots) and [Local Outlier Factor](../../sql-reference/statistics/#lof).

 ### Area of study

-We will start by defining an area of interest for our study.
-For that, we define a buffer of 5 km around downtown Honolulu.
+We will start by defining an area of interest for our study, which in our case is a buffer of 5 km around downtown Honolulu.

 ```sql
 SELECT ST_BUFFER(ST_GEOGPOINT(-157.852587, 21.304390), 5000);